hack-r/theVault/README.md

 Welcome to **theVault**!
 This is a prototype darknet vendor store inspired by:

 1. Goldhat Free Market
-2. The 2024 novel ["Baby X" by Kira Peikoff](https://www.barnesandnoble.com/w/baby-x-kira-peikoff/1143604735), which explores a near-future darknet vendor store for selling DNA.
+2. The epic 2024 'medical thriller' ["Baby X" by Kira Peikoff](https://www.barnesandnoble.com/w/baby-x-kira-peikoff/1143604735), which explores a near-future darknet vendor store for selling DNA in wake of advances in fertilization technologies.

 Goldhat itself was a PHP upgrade and security enhancement fork of Eckmar's Marketplace v2.0.
+Shout out to Eckmar: XMPP: eckmar@creep.im or eckmar@xmpp.zone.

 ## 🚀 Project Overview